India to Lay Foundations for a Responsible Gaming Policy

 “We are proud to be a part of this important campaign with Maharashtra government.
 The campaign exemplifies our commitment to encouraging a healthy gaming environment for all,” EGF CEO Anuraag Saxena stated.

-“EGF has always emphasized the importance of enabling responsible gaming for the players and platforms that promote safe and transparent play.
-This campaign is a crucial step in our ongoing efforts to support and promote dialogue for a secure gaming environment,” he stressed.
+“EGF has always emphasized the importance of enabling responsible gaming.
+This campaign is a crucial step.” he stressed.

-Maharashtra and Karnataka are among the major online gambling and betting markets in India, our research paper based on proprietary industry data has revealed.
+Maharashtra and Karnataka are among the major online gambling and betting markets in India.
+Something our research paper based on proprietary industry data has revealed.

 New Advisory against Online Gambling Ads, This Time by the CCPA

-A new advisory backed up the Central Government’s battle against the proliferation of advertising along numerous channels of illegal activities such as gambling and betting.
+A new advisory backed up the Central Government’s battle against the proliferation of advertising.
+This advertising runs along numerous channels.
+It advertises illegal activities such as gambling and betting.

-The document, which was issued on March 6th by the Central Consumer Protection Authority (CCPA), a regulatory unit under the Department of Consumer Affairs, specifically targets celebrities, influencers, and social media platforms.
+The document, which was issued on March 6th by the Central Consumer Protection Authority (CCPA).
+CCPA is a regulatory unit under the Department of Consumer Affairs.
+The document specifically targets celebrities, influencers, and social media platforms.

 “It has come to our attention that betting platforms are employing celebrities and influencers to endorse and promote their betting activities.
 Consequently, endorsement by celebrities gives an impression that indulging in such activity is acceptable,” CA Secretary Rohit Singh, also Chief Commissioner of CCPA, communicated through the advisory.

-The CCPA document follows up on a previous series of advisories by the Ministry of Information and Broadcasting (MIB) asking all print, electronic, and digital media, including TV channels and OTT platforms, to refrain from publishing betting and gambling ads.
+The CCPA document follows up on a previous series of advisories by the Ministry of Information and Broadcasting (MIB).
+The document is aimed at electronic, and digital media, including TV channels and OTT platforms.
+It asks to refrain from publishing betting and gambling ads.

 The UK Introduces Stake Limits, Special Protection for the Young

-While India is developing its first national responsible gaming policies based on scientific research, the UK government is enhancing its system of consumer protection measures to include stake limits for playing online slots.
+While India is developing its first national responsible gaming policies based on scientific research.
+The UK government is enhancing its system of consumer protection measures.
+Now they will include stake limits for playing online slots.

-Starting from September 2024, adults aged 25 or more will be able to bet up to £5 (≈ ₹530) to match the stake limit that already exists in land-based casinos operating in the UK, while youngsters aged between 18 and 24 will be limited to stakes not exceeding £2 (≈ ₹212) per a single spin of the reels.
+Starting from September 2024, adults aged 25 or more will be able to bet up to £5 (≈ ₹530).
+This is to match the stake limit that already exists in UK land-based casinos.
+While youngsters aged between 18 and 24 will be limited to stakes not exceeding £2 (≈ ₹212).
+This is per a single spin of the reels.

 “Although millions of people gamble safely every single day, the evidence shows that there is a significantly higher problem gambling rate for online slot games,” UK Gambling Minister Stuart Andrew stated.
 “We also know that young adults can be more vulnerable when it comes to gambling related harms, which is why we committed to addressing both of these issues in our white paper.”

-“The growing popularity of online gambling is clear to see, so this announcement will level the playing field with the land-based sector and is the next step in a host of measures being introduced this year that will protect people from gambling harms,” the Minister added.
+“The growing popularity of online gambling is clear to see.
+So this announcement will level the playing field with the land-based sector.
+And is the next step in a host of measures being introduced this year.
+These measures will protect people from gambling harms.”
+The Minister added.

 “We welcome the Government’s announcement to introduce lower online stake limits for under 25s as an important mechanism to protect young people.
 Our research shows a concerning trend with this age group experiencing an increase in harm arising from gambling and online slots are very high-risk products,” GambleAware CEO Zoë Osmond commented.

-Other proposed measures by the UK’s White Paper include the introduction of a special tax aimed at funding responsible gambling research, prevention and treatment measures, and financial risk checks meant to prevent disastrous and life-changing losses while gambling.
+Other proposed measures by the UK’s White Paper include the introduction of a special tax.
+This tax is aimed at funding responsible gambling research.
+As well as prevention and treatment measures.
+And financial risk checks.
+These checks are meant to prevent disastrous and life-changing losses while gambling.